-Bariatric surgeries like the laparoscopic sleeve gastrectomy (gastric sleeve) and Roux-en-Y gastric bypass (or more simply gastric bypass surgery) let you finally lose weight after years of trying.
+Bariatric surgeries like the laparoscopic sleeve gastrectomy and Roux-en-Y gastric bypass let you finally lose weight after years of trying.
 This is the experience of millions of Americans who struggle with obesity and eventually turn to bariatric surgery to drop the stubborn weight.

 Bariatric or weight loss surgery is considered a last resort.
 It usually gets recommended by your doctor or bariatric surgeon after you’ve tried everything to drop those excess pounds.
 Conventional weight loss methods like diet and exercise do work for some.
 But when you’ve struggled with obesity for life, a slowed metabolism, psychological issues, food addiction, and other factors can keep you from losing weight even through traditional methods.

-Bariatric surgery tends to be the saving grace for these men and women who can finally go on to lose the excess body mass for a significant boost to their quality of life.
+Bariatric surgery tends to be the saving grace for these men and women who can finally lose excess body mass to boost their quality of life significantly.

 Does bariatric surgery work?
 You bet.
 Millions have already turned to these procedures to lose 50% or more of their excess weight.
 Many bariatric patients manage to keep the weight off for the long term.

-However, there is a phenomenon known as post-bariatric weight gain, and the very thought of it strikes fear in the heart of those who have undergone weight loss surgery.
+However, there is a phenomenon known as post-bariatric weight gain, and the very thought of it strikes fear in the hearts of those who have undergone weight loss surgery.

 If you fear post-bariatric weight gain, there are signs you should look out for and ways to guard against the condition.
-At Healthy Life Bariatrics, our goal is to help you lose the excess weight and keep it off for life.
-That’s why we instruct all our patients on how to achieve weight loss greatness without post-bariatric weight gain getting in the way.
+At Healthy Life Bariatrics, we aim to help you lose excess weight and keep it off for life.
+That’s why we instruct all our patients on achieving weight loss greatness without post-bariatric weight gain getting in the way.
 Here is some of that advice.